kslik9/Inception/README.md

 and then insert value with ``INSERT INTO <name_databse>(<namevar>) and then inter VALUES (<values>);`` now you can see that by **SELECT <name_var> FROM <name_database>;**

+you liked it , it feels easy ? now try to do it in ascript and put it in a .sql file and try make it work .

+you did it ? good job !

+now let's make it more automatised with a bash script , you have to make a bash script that enter the sql script into mariadb